 When Jorge was a boy in Cueto his world was six blocks wide.
 In the mornings he dressed for school in slacks and a white t-shirt, Jorge climbed the ladder for the zinc rainwater tank in the backyard.
 He pumped the metal handle to start the flow of water into the house.
 Jorge flip-flopped in a hurry through the verdant patch flanked by banana trees, ferns, and a dry stack rock wall.
 Removing his shoes at the cement step, he traveled through the living room to watch his mother light the charcoal stove, bring water to boil in a pot, make coffee through a tapered sock.
-He watched from the doorway.
-The kitchen being one room in the house he was not allowed to enter after letting a pan of maduros flame with inattention.
+The kitchen was one room he was not allowed to enter after letting a pan of maduros flame with inattention.

-Nights when Jorge is not in trouble, his mother Zoila sets aside her strictness.
-She entertains the children with monopoly or picture books, trivia or radio dramas.
+Nights when Jorge was not in trouble, his mother Zoila sets aside her strictness.
+She entertained the children with monopoly or picture books, trivia or radio dramas.
 Often chess was scattered across the floor until it was time to brush teeth and his mother nested in a chair with a novel and espresso.

 By contrast, Jorge’s father, Amador, was rarely home.
-He traveled often for work and his arrival marks a shift in temperature, a deference, and seriousness not otherwise present.
+He traveled often for work and his arrival marked a shift in temperature, a deference, and seriousness not otherwise present.
 There was never yelling.
 Never open hostility in front of the children, but rather a sullen polarity.
-An oppositional under toe pulling at the house until it finally became unbearable and Zoila gathered both children to head for San Luís.
+An oppositional under toe pulling at the house until it finally became unbearable and Zoila gathered both children to head for her parent’s house in San Luís.

 Eating out was a treat reserved only for haircut Sundays in the summer when Amador brought Jorge back into Cueto from the beach.
 On those days Jorge waited at the barbershop where the guajiros spat tobacco from a porch and leaned against the stucco like bulls with an itch.
 They never said much and Jorge preferred to scurry in to the tiled room to the metal chair that pumped upwards and faced a mirrored counter with jars of combs.
 He watched the ceiling fans whisk in futility and stiffened in his seat.
 There was something about the emission of cigar smoke, the decaying teeth, the firmness of the guajiros baked grip that Jorge recognized as both intimate and unsettling.